pimg/pimg/README.md

 # About me
-For my entire career I have worked in the field of systems integration and distributed computing.
-With a strong focus on API’s, API Management, microservices and containerization.
-I help organizations to design and implement complex business scenarios and products, on-premise, in the cloud or in a hybrid solution.
-With a strong focus on security.
-Coming from traditional SOA, EAI and BPM domains, concepts like loose coupling, bounded contexts and distribution of system resources come naturally to me.
-From a technical perspective I have used predominantly open source Java technology, coming mainly from Red Hat and the Spring ecosystem.
+A driven specialist with a career focussing on interoperability of information exchange through API's.
+With a strong interest for cryptography, API security and development of robust architectures with modern technologies.
+Helping organizations with designing and implementing safe and scalable solutions, both on-premise and in the cloud.

+With a background in traditional systems integration and BPM domains, I understand architectural concepts like loose coupling, bounded contexts and distributed systems.
+Making use of cryptography standards like TLS, JWT and PKI and working with advanced authentication and authorization schemes based on OAuth2 and OpenID Connect.
+My knowledge of cryptography allows me to ensure safe communication channels and data protection.

+I have extensive experience with Golang, using the language to build efficient scalable applications requiring high security levels.
+Next to this I also have extensive experience with various API Management platforms and Gateways like Apache APISIX, Kong and Red Hat 3Scale.
+Including, creating custom extensions for these platforms in LUA.
+Secondary I have gained a decade of experience with containerization using Docker and Kubernetes.

+Through my knowledge of industry standards (like x.509, OAuth2, JWT, and JWS) and the ability to integrate cutting-edge technologies I can deliver solutions that are both robust, safe and future proof.

 ## 🛠️ Skills